maxcan7/ERA/README.md

 * python
 * a databricks account (not technically required, but may be useful)
 * a New York Open Data account and app token
-* a local copy or dbfs uploaded copy of the NYPD Misconduct Complaint Database: https://github.com/new-york-civil-liberties-union/NYPD-Misconduct-Complaint-Database
+* a local copy or a copy uploaded to a file system of the NYPD Misconduct Complaint Database: https://github.com/new-york-civil-liberties-union/NYPD-Misconduct-Complaint-Database

 ### Description
 Creates normalized class structures for various offline datasets (e.g. `NYPDComplaints`) and online data sources (e.g. `NYCODAPIClient`)

+### Front-End
+Datasets wrangled using this platform were passed to a front-end project; a react-based web app of datapoints mapped onto google maps, among other features.
+Within the timeframe of the hackathon and other logistics, we were not able to fully synchronize these projects. https://github.com/CondeNast/era